tmpfs/trucks/doc/api/api-docs.md

 * `main` String=template name of the main function.
 * `normalize` Boolean=true normalize whitespace in templates.
 * `literals` Object|Boolean flags for template literal support.
-* `load` Object options to use when parsing the DOM.
+* `dom` Object options to use when parsing the DOM.

 #### Throws